kish1/fdown/README.md

 Overview:
 fdown is a non-interactive HTTP-based file downloader for Linux constructed using raw sockets (POSIX/Berkley Sockets API) in Python 2.7.
+Originally built for an academic project in a Networks course.

+Execution:
+- This program requires root privileges to execute and hence must be executed using su or sudo.
+- NOTE: This program uses TCP over raw sockets.
+In order to accomodate this, an iptables rule is added temporarily during program execution to drop all RST packets to unsolicited incoming TCP packets.
+Do not run this program if this can cause your computer to become vulnerable during execution.

+./fdown [URL]

+# Development Details
 High level approach:
 - To construct a GET request from the given URL.
 - To construct TCP and IP headers based on their RFCs and to use raw sockets